Definable regularity lemmas for NIP hypergraphs: Introduction

-In Section \ref{sec:appl-hypergr} we apply these results to obtain a \emph{definable} regularity lemma for hypergraphs of bounded VC-dimension, in particular for hypergraphs definable in an NIP structure, uniformly over all generically stable measures.
 In Section \ref{sec: stable and distal} we discuss regularity in two extreme opposite special cases of the NIP hypergraphs.
-Namely, we revise and improve the aforementioned stable \cite{ms, malliaris2016stable} and distal \cite{distal} regularity lemmas in our setting.
+Namely, we generalize and improve the aforementioned stable \cite{ms, malliaris2016stable} and distal \cite{distal} regularity lemmas in our setting.
 The (global) model-theoretic implications of these results can be summarized as follows.

 \begin{thm} \begin{enumerate}